OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-30.md

 ## Ezekiel 30:1

-The word of the Lord came again to me, saying,
+The word of the Lord came to me, saying:

 ## Ezekiel 30:2

-“Son of man, prophesy and say, ‘This is what the Lord God says:
+“Son of man, prophesy and declare: ‘This is what the Sovereign Lord says:

-> Wail,
+> “Wail,
-> “Woe to the day!”
+> ‘Alas for that day!’

 ## Ezekiel 30:3

 > For the day is near,
-> Indeed, the day of the Lord is near;
+> indeed, the day of the Lord is near;
-> It will be a day of clouds,
+> a day of clouds,
-> A time of doom for the nations.
+> a time of doom for the nations.

 ## Ezekiel 30:4

 > A sword will come upon Egypt,
-> And there will be trembling in Cush;
+> and there will be anguish in Cush.
 > When the slain fall in Egypt,
-> They take away her wealth,
+> her wealth will be carried away,
-> And her foundations are torn down.
+> and her foundations will be torn down.

 ## Ezekiel 30:5

-Cush, Put, Lud, all Arabia, Libya, and the people of the land that is in league will fall with them by the sword.”
+Cush, Put, Lud, all Arabia, Libya, and the people of the covenant land will fall by the sword along with Egypt.

 ## Ezekiel 30:6

-This is what the Lord says:
+‘This is what the Lord says:

-> “Indeed, those who support Egypt will fall,
+> “The allies of Egypt will fall
-> And the pride of her power will come down;
+> and the pride of her power will be brought down.
-> From Migdol to Syene they will fall within her by the sword,”
+> From Migdol to Syene they will fall by the sword within her,”
-> Declares the Lord God.
+> declares the Sovereign Lord.

 ## Ezekiel 30:7

 > “They will be desolate
-> In the midst of the desolated lands;
+> among desolate lands,
-> And her cities will be
+> and their cities will lie
-> In the midst of the devastated cities.
+> among devastated cities.

 ## Ezekiel 30:8

-> And they will know that I am the Lord,
+> Then they will know that I am the Lord,
-> When I set a fire in Egypt
+> when I set fire to Egypt
-> And all her helpers are broken.
+> and all her helpers are broken.

 ## Ezekiel 30:9

-On that day messengers will go out from Me in ships to frighten carefree Cush,
-And trembling will come on them as on the day of Egypt;
+On that day messengers will go out from me in ships to frighten Cush out of her complacency; trembling will seize them on the day of Egypt’s doom, for it is surely coming.
-For behold, it is coming!”

 ## Ezekiel 30:10

-This is what the Lord God says:
+‘This is what the Sovereign Lord says:

-> “I will also make the horde of Egypt cease
+> “I will put an end to the hordes of Egypt
-> By the hand of Nebuchadnezzar king of Babylon.
+> by the hand of Nebuchadnezzar king of Babylon.

 ## Ezekiel 30:11

 > He and his people with him,
-> The most ruthless of the nations,
+> the most ruthless of nations,
-> Will be brought in to destroy the land;
+> will be brought in to destroy the land.
-> And they will draw their swords against Egypt
+> They will draw their swords against Egypt
-> And fill the land with the slain.
+> and fill the land with the slain.

 ## Ezekiel 30:12

-> Moreover, I will make the canals dry
+> I will dry up the waters of the Nile
-> And sell the land into the hands of evil men.
+> and sell the land into the hands of evil men;
-> And I will make the land desolate,
+> by the hand of foreigners I will lay waste the land
-> And everything that is in it,
+> and all that is in it.
-> By the hand of strangers;

-I, the Lord, have spoken.”
+I the Lord have spoken.

 ## Ezekiel 30:13

-This is what the Lord God says:
+‘This is what the Sovereign Lord says:

-> “I will also destroy the idols
+> “I will destroy the idols
-> And make the images cease from Memphis.
+> and put an end to the images in Memphis.
-> And there will no longer be a prince in the land of Egypt;
+> There will no longer be a prince in Egypt,
-> And I will put fear in the land of Egypt.
+> and I will spread fear throughout the land.

 ## Ezekiel 30:14

-> So I will make Pathros desolate,
+> I will lay waste Pathros,
-> Set a fire in Zoan,
+> set fire to Zoan,
-> And execute judgments on Thebes.
+> and inflict punishment on Thebes.

 ## Ezekiel 30:15

-> I will pour out My wrath on Sin,
+> I will pour out my wrath on Pelusium,
-> The stronghold of Egypt;
+> the stronghold of Egypt,
-> I will also eliminate the horde of Thebes.
+> and eliminate the hordes of Thebes.

 ## Ezekiel 30:16

-> I will set a fire in Egypt;
+> I will set fire to Egypt;
-> Sin will writhe in anguish,
+> Pelusium will writhe in agony,
 > Thebes will be breached,
-> And Memphis will have distresses daily.
+> and Memphis will be in constant distress.

 ## Ezekiel 30:17

-> The young men of On and of Pi-beseth
+> The young men of Heliopolis and Bubastis
-> Will fall by the sword,
+> will fall by the sword,
-> And the women will go into captivity.
+> and the women will go into captivity.

 ## Ezekiel 30:18

-> In Tehaphnehes the day will be dark
+> Dark will be the day at Tahpanhes
-> When I break the yoke of Egypt there.
+> when I break the yoke of Egypt;
-> Then the pride of her power will come to an end;
+> there her proud strength will come to an end.
-> A cloud will cover her,
+> She will be covered with clouds,
-> And her daughters will go into captivity.
+> and her daughters will go into captivity.

 ## Ezekiel 30:19

 > So I will execute judgments on Egypt,
-> And they will know that I am the Lord.”
+> and they will know that I am the Lord.’”

 ## Ezekiel 30:20

-Now in the eleventh year, in the first month, on the seventh of the month, the word of the Lord came to me, saying,
+In the eleventh year, in the first month on the seventh day, the word of the Lord came to me, saying:

 ## Ezekiel 30:21

-“Son of man, I have broken the arm of Pharaoh king of Egypt; and behold, it has not been bound up to heal by putting a bandage on it, to wrap it with splints so that it may be strong to wield the sword.”
+“Son of man, I have broken the arm of Pharaoh king of Egypt.
+It has not been bound up for healing or wrapped with a bandage, so that it may be strong enough to wield the sword.

 ## Ezekiel 30:22

-Therefore this is what the Lord God says:
-“Behold, I am against Pharaoh king of Egypt,
-And will break his arms, both the strong and the broken;
-And I will make the sword fall from his hand.
+Therefore this is what the Sovereign Lord says: ‘Behold, I am against Pharaoh king of Egypt, and I will break both his arms, the strong one as well as the broken one, and make the sword fall from his hand.

 ## Ezekiel 30:23

-I will scatter the Egyptians among the nations
-And disperse them among the lands.
+I will scatter the Egyptians among the nations and disperse them throughout the lands.

 ## Ezekiel 30:24

-For I will strengthen the arms of the king of Babylon
-And put My sword in his hand;
-And I will break the arms of Pharaoh,
-So that he will groan before him
-With the groanings of a wounded man.
+I will strengthen the arms of the king of Babylon and put my sword in his hand, but I will break the arms of Pharaoh, and he will groan before him like a mortally wounded man.

 ## Ezekiel 30:25

-So I will strengthen the arms of the king of Babylon,
-But the arms of Pharaoh will fall.
-Then they will know that I am the Lord,
-When I put My sword into the hand of the king of Babylon
-And he stretches it out against the land of Egypt.
+I will strengthen the arms of the king of Babylon, but the arms of Pharaoh will fall limp.
+Then they will know that I am the Lord, when I put my sword into the hand of the king of Babylon and he brandishes it against the land of Egypt.

 ## Ezekiel 30:26

-When I scatter the Egyptians among the nations
-And disperse them among the lands,
-Then they will know that I am the Lord.”
+When I scatter the Egyptians among the nations and disperse them throughout the lands, then they will know that I am the Lord.’”